Oyo State: Politics

 The state government is led by a democratical elected governor who works closely with members of the state's house of assembly.
 The capital city of the state is Ibadan.

+There is an outfit that is specialised in political campaign strategy in Oyo sate with a registered number and media name to be PINNACLE TV NIG... any individual politician who deem it fit to consult the outfit should contact them through WhatsApp number 07036079046...

 Electoral system

 The governor of each state is selected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two -third of the State local government Areas.
 If no candidate passes threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government Areas.